WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 practical purposes, from the sake of experience with the black box, the bug is flake.

-From testing perspective, we need to fronts of attack on this problem.
+From testing perspective, we need two fronts of attack on this problem.
 We need to gain control of more test conditions on the one hand to get precise target of bugs we expect to find, and we